Terms and Conditions

 23. Liability Limitation

-The Company’s total liability to any User, whether in contract, tort, or otherwise, in connection with any single Order or dispute, is limited to the Commission fees actually received by the Company in respect of that Order.
+The Company’s total liability to any User, whether in contract, tort, or otherwise, in connection with any single Order or dispute, is limited to the total fees actually received by the Company from the Organization in respect of that Order (including both the Creator’s net fee and the Commission).

 The Company is not liable for: